JoshuaOliphant/field_guide/content/pages/about.md

 ---
-title: About This Digital Garden
+title: About My Field Guide
 date: 2023-07-13
 ---

-# About This Digital Garden
+# About My Field Guide

-Welcome to my digital garden!
-This space is a living, breathing collection of my thoughts, ideas, and learnings.
+Welcome to my personal field guide!
+This digital space is where I document my adventures in nature, share my observations, and reflect on my outdoor experiences.

-## What is a Digital Garden?

-A digital garden is an online space for growing and nurturing ideas.
-Unlike traditional blogs, which are often presented in reverse chronological order, a digital garden is organized more like a wiki – with interconnected pages that evolve over time.

-## Why a Digital Garden?
+## Why a Digital Field Guide?

-I chose to create a digital garden because:

-1. It allows for non-linear exploration of ideas
+As an avid nature enthusiast and amateur naturalist, I created this digital field guide to:

+1. Record and organize my observations of local flora and fauna
-2. It encourages continuous learning and iteration
+2. Share my learning journey in wildlife identification and nature appreciation
-3. It reflects the natural way our thoughts connect and evolve
+3. Reflect on my outdoor experiences and how they shape my understanding of the natural world

+## What You'll Find Here

+- Detailed notes on wildlife sightings and plant identifications
+- Hiking journals documenting my trails and adventures
+- Tips and techniques for nature observation
+- Personal reflections on my connection with nature

+## My Background

+I'm [Your Name], a [Your Profession] by day and a passionate naturalist in my free time.
+My interest in nature began [brief story about how you got interested in nature].

-## How to Navigate
+## How to Use This Guide

-- Use the search function to find specific topics
+- Use the search function to find notes on specific species or locations
-- Click on linked notes to explore related ideas
+- Click on linked notes to explore related observations
-- Check out the [Note Graph](/graph) to see how ideas connect
+- Check out the [Trail Map](/trail-map) to see where my adventures have taken me

-## A Work in Progress
+## A Growing Guide

+Like nature itself, this field guide is constantly evolving.
+My knowledge grows with each outdoor adventure, and I update these notes regularly with new observations and insights.

-This garden is always growing and changing.
-You might find some notes that are fully formed, while others are just seedlings of ideas.
-Feel free to explore, and don't hesitate to reach out if you have any questions or insights to share!
+Feel free to explore, and don't hesitate to reach out if you have any questions or want to share your own nature experiences!

-Happy gardening!
+Happy exploring!